PostgreSQL EventStorage

 -- Additional indexes, functions, and triggers...

-By replacing all occurences of “PREFIX_” in this file by e.g. “myapp_”, you create a private eventstorage to be used by a specific application.
+By replacing all occurrences of “PREFIX_” in these files by e.g. “myapp_”, you create a private eventstorage to be used by a specific application.

 Connecting to an EventStore database with prefixes